The Daily Offices

 Anglican spirituality has its roots in the Benedictine tradition.
 One emphasis of our Reformers was the greater integration of the active life (working in the world) and the contemplative life (prayer and contemplation of God) – we are to be monastics living in the world, surrounding our active life with a discipline of prayer and contemplation.

-Archbishop Cranmer took six of the seven traditional offices (still) said by monks and nuns (lauds, matins, prime, terce, sext, nones, and compline) and combined them Daily Office 1into two daily offices – morning and evening prayer.
+Archbishop Cranmer took six of the seven traditional offices (still) said by monks and nuns (lauds, matins, prime, terce, sext, nones, and compline) and combined them into two daily offices – morning and evening prayer.
 This pattern of two daily services also harkens back to our Old Testament roots with the worship at the Temple in Jerusalem – the offering of incense, sacrifice of a lamb, and the lifting up of hands in prayer at sunrise and sunset.

 Why do we do them?